Maaaaru/Awesome-Security-Kits/README.md

-# Attack List For Bug hunting
+# Attack list for bug hunting